Tuvalu: Demographics

 The population at the 2002 census was 9,561, and the population at the 2017 census was 10,645.
-The most recent evaluation in 2020 puts the population at 11,342.
+The total population, recorded in the census of 12 December 2022, was 10,643.
+Since then, population has dropped in 2026 to 9,316. this is #2227 in the list of nations populations.
 The population of Tuvalu is primarily of Polynesian ethnicity, with approximately 5.6% of the population being Micronesians speaking Gilbertese, especially on Nui.

 Life expectancy for women in Tuvalu is 70.2 years and 65.6 years for men (2018 est.).
 The country's population growth rate is 0.86% (2018 est.).
 The net migration rate is estimated at −6.6 migrant(s)/1,000 population (2018 est.).
 The threat of global warming in Tuvalu is not yet a dominant motivation for migration as Tuvaluans appear to prefer to continue living on the islands for reasons of lifestyle, culture and identity.

 From 1947 to 1983, a number of Tuvaluans from Vaitupu migrated to Kioa, an island in Fiji.
 The settlers from Tuvalu were granted Fijian citizenship in 2005.
 In recent years, New Zealand and Australia have been the primary destinations for migration or seasonal work.